 What if I have mobility challenges?
 Once you have arrived at the testing site and have parked, please call the number on the sign board (235-0259) and let us know if you’d like a nurse to come to you.
 One of our capable staff members will come directly to your vehicle and either bring the testing supplies to you, or perform the test for you.

 When are you open?
-Testing is available at the testing and vaccine site 7 days a week from 9AM to 6PM at 4201 Bartlett Street, on the lower level of the SPH speciality clinic.
+Testing is available at the testing and vaccine site Monday through Friday, 9am-5pm at 4201 Bartlett Street, on the lower level of the SPH speciality clinic.

 I am traveling to Hawaii.
 Will they accept a test from your facility?
 Hawaii does not currently accept our tests, as we are not an approved testing partner.